housecurve/housecurve.github.io/docs/appnotes/minidsp.md

 ## 2. Collect Measurements

-Using the miniDSload filter file using miniDSP plug-in software") Set HouseCurve’s display mode to “average”.
+Using the miniDSP plug-in software, ensure that all equalization is disabled.

+Set HouseCurve’s display mode to “average”.

 ![plot setup](/assets/img/minidsp_plot_setup.png "plot setup screen showing average mode") {: .app-portrait }

 Use HouseCurve to measure your listening area.
 Ensure that the microphone is pointed in the direction of the speakers.
+Measure at a normal listening volume.

 To get a realistic measurement of the listening area, it is important to average measurements from several locations.
 Averaging provides HouseCurve with a better picture of how sound changes over the listening area.
 For a desk (near field), try measuring from 2-3 locations.
 For a living room, try 3-5 locations.